 My first foray into mobile testing was quite a journey.
 It required much more tooling than web UI testing, and setup was trickier.
 Overall, I’d say testing mobile is indeed more difficult than testing web.
 Thankfully, the principles of good test automation were the same, so I could still develop decent tests.
 If I were to add more tests, I’d create a class for reading capabilities as inputs from environment variables or resource files, and I’d create another class to handle Applitools setup.

-Visual testing with Applitools Native Mobile Grid also made test development much easier.
+Visual testing with Applitools Native Mobile Library also made test development much easier.
 Setting everything up just to start testing was enough of a chore.
 Coding the test cases felt straightforward because I could focus my mental energy on interactions and take simple snapshots for verifications.
 Trying to decide all the elements I’d want to check on a page and then fumbling around the Appium Inspector to figure out decent locators would multiply my coding time.
-NMG also enabled me to run my tests across multiple different devices at the same time without needing to pay hundreds of dollars per device or sucking up a few gigs of storage and memory on my laptop.
-I’m excited to see NMG grow with support for more devices and more mobile development frameworks in the future.
+NML also enabled me to run my tests across multiple different devices at the same time without needing to pay hundreds of dollars per device or sucking up a few gigs of storage and memory on my laptop.
+I’m excited to see NML grow with support for more devices and more mobile development frameworks in the future.

 Despite the prevalence of mobile devices in everyday life, mobile testing still feels far less mature as a practice than web testing.
 Anecdotally, it seems that there are fewer tools and frameworks for mobile testing, fewer tutorials and guides for learning, and fewer platforms that support mobile environments well.
 Perhaps this is because mobile test automation is an order of magnitude more difficult and therefore more folks shy away from it.
 There’s no reason for it to be left behind anymore.
 Given how much we all rely on mobile apps, the risks of failure are just too great.
-Technologies like Visual AI and Applitools Native Mobile Grid make it easier for folks like me to embrace mobile testing.
+Technologies like Visual AI and Applitools Native Mobile Library make it easier for folks like me to embrace mobile testing.